intel-unesp-mcp/infieri2018/README.md

 testHW.c
 ```

+### 4. Nbody

-Nbody example with offload for xeon phi knc can be used without changes in xeon phi knl
+  Example with offload for xeon phi knc can be used without changes in xeon phi knl

 ## MPI

-### MPI benchmark
+### 1. MPI benchmark

 regular TCP/IP connection
 ```